chris-l/pilot-lang.js/README.md

-After reading [an entry on the blog of Eric S Raymond](http://esr.ibiblio.org/?p=7244) about a compiler he wrote for this language - called [ieee-pilot](https://gitlab.com/esr/ieee-pilot) - and reading about his frustation parsing the PILOT code, I decided to try to write an parser, but using a [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) generator instead.
+After reading [an entry on the blog of Eric S Raymond](http://esr.ibiblio.org/?p=7244) about a compiler he wrote for this language - called [ieee-pilot](https://gitlab.com/esr/ieee-pilot) - and reading about his frustation parsing the PILOT code, I decided to try to write a parser, but using a [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) generator instead.
 (According to his entry, he uses [Bison](https://en.wikipedia.org/wiki/GNU_bison) on his compiler, and I think that back then, when he created his compiler, PEG didn't existed yet).